 Composing your appeal

-To be accepted, your appeal to the Student Appeals Board (SAB) must identify and address a perceived breach of due academic process by your faculty in relation to an academic decision.
+To qualify for a hearing by the Student Appeals Body (SAB) your appeal must identify a perceived breach of due academic process by your faculty in relation to the academic decision you are appealing.
 Due academic process is defined as the fair and consistent application of faculty and University policy.